coderchiang/gin-admin/README-en.md

 > Hi!
 Thank you for choosing gin-admin.gin-admin is a full-stack (frontend and backend separation) framework designed for management system.
 > It integrates multiple functions, such as JWT authentication, dynamic routing, dynamic menu, casbin authentication, etc. So that you can focus more time on your business Requirements.

+Gin-vue-admin is a full-stack (frontend and backend separation) framework for developers, designers and product managers.

+We are excited that you are interested in contributing to gin-vue-admin.
+Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 ## 2. Getting started